-The company's policy is to recognised transfers into and transfers out of the fair value hierarchy at the date of the event or change in circumstances that caused the transfer.
+The Company's policy is to recognised transfers into and transfers out of the fair value hierarchy at the date of the event or change in circumstances that caused the transfer.
 During the year under review there have been no transfers between any of the levels.

 The fair value of the investment in equity financial assets is based on the MTN Group share price, as listed on the JSE Limited.
 The fair value of the derivative financial asset is based on a valuation model.
 The input to this model includes the MTN Group share price, which is an observable input in the market.
-Other inputs include interest rates on borrowings, which inputs are not observable in the market.
+Other inputs include interest rates on borrowings and dividend rates on the preference share funding, which inputs are not observable in the market.
 The assumptions and model used are disclosed in note 3.